AliciaJarvis/AliciaJarvis.github.io/index.md

-### About Me:
+<h1> About Me </h1>
-Hi, I’m Alicia.
+<p> Hi, I’m Alicia.
 I'm an Accessibility strategist, researcher, and consultant based in Toronto.
-I was born and raised in a small rural community just outside of Stratford, Ontario, and moved to Toronto to pursue my post-secondary education.
+I was born and raised in a small rural community just outside of Stratford, Ontario, and moved to Toronto to pursue my post-secondary education. </P>

 Following the War Amps philosophy of "amputees helping amputees," as well as, taking a human-centered and research-informed approach, my background allows me to see products as experiences and treat them as such.
 I have more than 10 years of professional experience contributing to all stages of the product and design life cycles — from running discovery research to leading international programs.
 I have a proven passion for developing innovative solutions that combine cutting-edge technology with a deep understanding of human needs.